THI-Drone/Ground_Station/README.md

 - `VITE_BACKEND` Host of the backend (example: _VITE_BACKEND=192.168.0.5:5000_, assuming the host's IP and port the Web-App is reachable under).
 This is needed as the front-end needs to connect to the backend's web-socket.

-The back-end environment-variables can be set either throght the file located under web/backend/.env or using any other ways for setting environment-variables in the final Web-App's container.
+The back-end environment-variables can be set either through the file located under web/backend/.env or using any other ways for setting environment-variables in the final Web-App's container.

 ### web/backend/.env